-10. Fixed-term and permanent exclusions
+11. Suspension and permanent exclusions

-In the event of an exclusion permanent or fixed term, procedures follow DfE Guidance for maintained schools, academies and pupil referral units.
-Although this exclusion legislation does not include standalone nurseries, we have adopted these arrangements to ensure we are consistent with the other school-based nurseries in the Trust.
+In the event of a suspension or permanent exclusion, procedures follow DfE Guidance for maintained schools, academies and pupil referral units.

-Exclusion is seen as the last resort in the Trust's system of sanctions.
+Suspension and exclusion is seen as the last resort in the Trust's system of sanctions.
 The aim of the our Trust is to keep children in their setting unless cases of indiscipline or breach of setting rules are such that exclusion can be seen as the only way to maintain the safety of individuals, good order, behaviour and discipline.

-Reasons for exclusion may include: extreme physical harm caused to another child or adult, significant damage to property, behaviour that poses a significant risk to the child or other people's safety, or persistent disruption to the education of other children.
+Reasons for suspension or exclusion may include: extreme physical harm caused to another pupil or adult, significant damage to property, behaviour that poses a significant risk to the pupil or other people's safety, or persistent disruption to the education of other children.